mysticatea/react-helix/README.md

 };
 ```

-> `StageComponent` manages an event handler at `componentDidMount` and
-> `componentWillUnmount`.
-When you would override the methods, must call
-> `super`.

 #### stageValuePath

 `StageComponent` has one parameter `stageValuePath`.
-This string is a path to store value in its state.
+This string is a path to stage value in its state.

 For example, when you set `model` to `stageValuePath`, then the component saves
 its stage value into `this.state.model`.
-Other example, when `stageValuePath` is `myapp.model`, then then the component
+Other example, when `stageValuePath` is `myapp.model`, then the component saves
-saves its stage value into `this.state.myapp.model`.
+its stage value into `this.state.myapp.model`.

 #### stageValue